binghamtonuniversity-cs110/template-lab0-introduction/README.md

         * *command* : starts a program, just like clicking on an icon in the windowed environment
         * *option* : optional configuration flags that change the way the program runs.
 Usually preceded by a dash, -.
         * *args* : arguments the program needs to run, such as a key or filename
-* For example, to read about the "pwd" command, type ‘man pwd’
+* For example, to read about the "pwd" command, type `man pwd`
     * This will open up the man program and display the help information for the pwd command.
 In the man page environment, to go forward and look at additional information that does not fit on the first screen, press the **ENTER** key.
-* To exit the man page program, type the letter *q*.
+* To exit the man page program, type the letter `q`.
 * We will be using the following commands often, so review them in the man pages:
     * man
     * pwd